Does Life Insurance Cover Suicide?

 Under a whole life insurance policy, beneficiaries of a policyholder who dies within the exclusion period receive the policy's accumulated cash value rather than the full death benefit.
 The complete death benefit becomes payable after the exclusion period ends.

-If you've been denied because of mental health conditions, know you still have options: no-medical-exam, simplified issue or guaranteed acceptance policies.
+You have choices if you've been denied: no-medical-exam, simplified issue or guaranteed acceptance policies.
 Simplified issue life insurance asks minimal health questions but costs more.
 Guaranteed acceptance policies cover you immediately with no questions asked.

 How to File a Claim After Death by Suicide